Jul 17 2019

 The YPulse Brand Tracker measures young consumers’ relationships with a brand based on a weighted six-point scale, ranging from “Never heard of this brand” to “This brand is one of my favorites.”
 As part of the “Brand Personality” metric, we also ask respondents “Which of the following are COOL?”
 These are the top brands that were rated as those they say are “cool,” among those who are aware of the brand.
 The brands on this list are among the over 400 brands included in the brand tracker as of 7/17/19.
 Rankings are subject to change as more brands are added and removed.

 Content rules for young consumers.
-Media brands YouTube and Netflix are at the top of the ranking for Gen Z and Millennials, beating out fashion, CPG, and tech brands—signifying how much value these generations place on entertainment.
-Our media consumption monitor shows that each generation choose the media source they use the most as the brand they think is coolest: YouTube is the service 13-18-year-olds are most likely to watch video content on weekly, and Netflix is the service 19-37-year-olds turn to most.
+YouTube tops the list for Gen Z and Netflix is second only to Nike (their perpetual favorite) on Millennials’.
+The two media brands beat out many fashion, CPG, and tech brands—signifying how much value these generations place on entertainment.
+Our media consumption monitor shows that each generation choose the media source they use the most as the media brand they think is coolest: YouTube is the service 13-18-year-olds are most likely to watch video content on weekly, and Netflix is the service 19-37-year-olds turn to most.
 Another potential takeaway here: It’s not how hard a brand tries to participate in youth culture, it’s the amount of culture they actually create themselves that actually resonates.

 Those top brands aren’t the only difference in opinion Gen Z and Millennials have about what brands are cool.
-Gen Z is much more likely to say that Snapchat is cool than Millennials, with the platform coming in at number two on their ranking (proving once again that for the younger generation, the app is still relevant).
-But while Snapchat still made Millennials list (just farther down) some brands aren’t considered cool by both groups.
-Axe, Xbox, and Sour Patch Kids are more likely to be considered cool by Gen Z, while Fenty Beauty, Urban Decay, and Lush are more likely to be considered cool by Millennials.
+Gen Z is much more likely to say that Snapchat is cool than Millennials, with the platform coming in at number three on their ranking (proving once again that for the younger generation, the app is still relevant).
+But while Snapchat still made Millennials’ list (just farther down) some brands aren’t considered cool by both groups.
+Axe, Xbox, and Sour Patch Kids are more likely to be considered cool by Gen Z, while Fenty Beauty, Vans, and Under Armour are more likely to be considered cool by Millennials.